US STOCKS-Wall St gains on deal activity, energy shares rally

 "We're positive on the stock market here, and the recent setback last week just provides better opportunity to buy," said Tom Mangan, senior vice president at James Investment Research Inc in Xenia, Ohio.

 Alcoa Inc said it would buy RTI International Metals Inc for $1.5 billion.
-Separately, Simon Property Group offered to buy Macerich Co for $22.4 billion including debt.
+Separately, Simon Property Group offered to buy Macerich Co for $22.4 billion.

 "You'll see these kinds of deals continue to be announced since money is so cheap right now that you can borrow all you need to make them happen," said Mangan, who helps oversee $6.4 billion.
 "This will be very good for small-cap stocks, and it also suggests that the market isn't overly expensive overall."

-U.S. crude futures rose 1.7 percent to $50.43 per barrel after market data firm Genscape reported a modest stock build last week at the Cushing, Oklahoma delivery point for oil.
-The S&P energy sector rose 0.4 percent and was one of the strongest S&P sectors.
-Chevron Corp rose 1.7 percent to $105.29, supporting the Dow.
+U.S. crude futures rose 1.9 percent to $50.56 per barrel after market data firm Genscape reported a modest stock build last week at the Cushing, Oklahoma delivery point for oil.
+The S&P energy sector rose 0.7 percent and was by far the strongest performer among S&P sectors.
+Chevron Corp rose 1.6 percent to $105.24, supporting the Dow.

 General Motors said it plans a new, $5 billion share buyback in an agreement with dissident investors, and put forward more details on capital allocation that promises investors the potential for further cash returns.
 Shares rose 2.8 percent to $37.57.

-The S&P 500 was posting 6 new 52-week highs and 9 new lows; the Nasdaq Composite was recording 41 new highs and 45 new lows.
+The benchmark S&P 500 index was posting 6 new 52-week highs and 7 new lows; the Nasdaq Composite was recording 35 new highs and 36 new lows.
 (Editing by Bernadette Baum and Nick Zieminski)

 * Dow -0.28 pct, S&P -0.10 pct, Nasdaq +0.02 pct (Updates to afternoon)